-Inside the center, engineers and technicians monitor highway conditions around the clock on massive video panels.
+Housed at Caltrans' District 4 headquarters in Oakland, the TMC's team of engineers and technicians monitor highway conditions around the clock on massive video panels.

 The team compiles information and coordinates construction activity, roadway advisories and incident management in real time to minimize your delays while on the road.

 The “video wall” was recently upgraded with the help of MTC funding through the commission’s Freeway Performance Initiative.

 Where Do They Get the Data?

 The TMC gathers information from many sources, including:

 - CHP officers on patrol

 - Commercial traffic reporters